punica/punica/doc/PUNICA_API.md

   ```

-**Register devices**
+**Register device**
 ----
-  Used to register one or more devices.
-All new devices are appended to the existing list and get written to the database file.
+  Used to register a new device.
+A new device entry is appended to the existing list and gets written to the database file.

 * **URL**